BGibney/by-om/README.md

 # By Om
-By Om is a server solution to simulating biomes for interfacing systems
+By Om is a server, mobile, and web app solution to simulating biomes for interfacing systems